DMacMakes/dmdocs/content/en/torrens/ise102/week11/index.md

 Lots of each of them, and they don't all have variable names.
 We don't have time for garima, kevin, jacinta, and aram the chickens.
 Or stoneTile1, stoneTile2, stoneTile3.
 How would you even write code to deal with so many variable names?

-Instead we need **a way to deal with things as collections.**
+C++ solves this problem with containers.
+We create one variable (say `bananas`), decide what type of data it should (`Fruit`) and stuff with that data type.
+1000 yello Fruit?
+No problem.

 {{< alert title="A punnet of strawberries" color= "primary" >}}

-This little plastic container is a _punnet_, and it's full of strawberries.
+This little plastic *container* is a punnet, and it's full of strawberries.

 ![](strawberries_punnet.jpg)